SEO for Authors Complete Guide (Steps, Examples, Illustrations)

 The reason this was a good idea was that there wasn’t a comprehensive article written on this topic and it would be easy for her to rank on the subject.

-We found this content gap with a simple google search.
+We found this content gap with a simple Google search.

 The way you know you’ve found a content gap is when you search for a relevant keyword but none of the search results really answer the keyword well.